 This article was originally published in The Wildlife Professional, Vol. 13.4.
-This reprint has been provided as a professional courtesy to the author.
-Copying, republishing in part or whole, posting on a website or using for commercial or promotional purposes is protected under copyright laws and requires permission from the publishers and original author. ©2019 The Wildlife Society, 425 Barlow Place, Suite 200, Bethesda, MD 20814, USA.
+This reprint has been provided for use on furbearermanagement.com, with permission of TWS and the original author.
+Copying, republishing in part or whole, posting on a different website or using for commercial or promotional purposes is protected under copyright laws and requires permission from the publishers and original author. ©2019 The Wildlife Society, 425 Barlow Place, Suite 200, Bethesda, MD 20814, USA.